bennyhuo/KotlinBlogTranslation/original/Upcoming Change: Syntax For Annotations.md

 <p></p>
 {% endraw %}

-Other options include allowing modifiers on the same line with the class, but this does not straightforwardly extend to functions, which are expressions now.
-See more here
+Other options include allowing modifiers <em>on the same line</em> with the class, but this does not straightforwardly extend to functions, which are  [expressions now](http://kotlinlang.org/docs/reference/lambdas.html#function-expressions) .
+See more  [here](https://github.com/JetBrains/kotlin/blob/spec-at-based-annotations/spec-docs/at-based-annotation-syntax.md#reserving-space-for-future-syntactic-changes)
 ## Feedback Welcome

 What do you think?
 P.S.
-BTW, we are working on a spec document draft here
+BTW, we are working on a spec document draft  [here](https://github.com/JetBrains/kotlin/pull/624)